DalbergDataInsights/react-components/docs/README.md

 ## Integrate with framework

-Make sure that you follow philosophy and the assumptions of the framework
+Make sure that you follow the philosophy and the assumptions of the framework

 ## Embed your code

 1. Add component folder
 2. Separate component render, logic, config
 3. Define component manifest
-4. Instantiate export with wrapper from related file (components/core/layouts)
+4. Instantiate export with the wrapper from related file (components/core/layouts)
-5. Add README section for the component
+5. Add a README section for the component
-6. Generate new table of content (https://ecotrust-canada.github.io/markdown-toc/)
+6. Generate a new table of content (https://ecotrust-canada.github.io/markdown-toc/)
 7. Generate documentation
 8. Iterate a version